cobbzilla/hokeylization/README.md

     templates/email/en/reset-password.txt
     templates/email/en/reset-password.html

-To translate all of these to Spanish, run:
+To translate all of these to Spanish and German, run:

-    hokey -l es -o templates/email/es templates/email/en
+    hokey -l es,de -o templates/email/LANG templates/email/en

+In the above, `LANG` is a reserved word and will be replaced with the 2-letter locale code.

 What happens when the above runs:
-* The `templates/email/es` will be created if it doesn't exist
+* The `templates/email/es` and `templates/email/de` directories will be created (if they don't exist)
-* Every file in `templates/email/en` will be translated
+* Every file in `templates/email/en` will be translated to Spanish and German
+  * Existing output files will not be regenerated unless you use `-f` / `--force`
-* You'll end up with an identical directory structure under `es` that you have under `en`
+* You'll end up with an identical directory structure and files within `es` and `de` like you have under `en`

+## Other options

+### Force
+Pass `-f` / `--force` to always regenerate translations, even if they already exist.

+### Handlebars
+The strings to translate might contain `{{ handlebars }}` templates, either with two or three curly-braces.

+You probably *DON'T* want the stuff inside those templates to be translated.

+Pass the `-h` / `--handlebars` flag, and anything within `{{ ... }}` will not be translated.

+### Help
+Use `-h` / `--help` to show help

 ## Happy Translating!